 She read from and discussed Back Flip at the Art Gallery of Ontario, the Humber School for Writers, the Arts and Letters Club, the Metro Toronto Reference Library, the Mississauga Central Library and (as part of the "Isaacs Effect" project) the Textile Museum of Canada.
 Back Flip was referenced in the Market Gallery's 2009 "Lit City" exhibition, and in Amy Lavender Harris's Imagining Toronto (Mansfield Press, 2010).

-With support from the Toronto Arts Council, she has completed a second novel, Material, a literary farce about love, envy and plagiarism in 2009 Toronto.
+With support from the Toronto Arts Council, she has completed a second novel, Hindsight, a literary farce about love, envy and plagiarism in 2009 Toronto.
 She is currently working on a long story that takes place in Paris in 1965.